ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/python_package_installation.rst

    conda create -n atlast python=3.12 pip

 Note that the calculator is tested to work with Python versions 3.10 to 3.12.
-We cannot ensure compatibility with future versions and so it is necessary to specify the version here.
+We cannot ensure compatibility with other versions and so it is necessary to specify the version here.

 After the environment is created, activate it with: